randallecook/asyncserver/README.md

 Test the server by POSTing data to it.
 For example:

-> rcook$ curl -H "Content-Type: application/json" -X POST -d @AsyncDaemon.cpp http://localhost:8787/foo
+> rcook$ curl -X POST -d @AsyncDaemon.h http://localhost:8787/foo

-The server will receive the file (its own source code in this case) and log its progress as it reads in the request.
+The server will handle the transaction and log its progress as it asynchronously reads in the request (its own source code in ths case).
 It generates a simple output message.